ip2location/ip2trace-python/readme.md

   -d, --database
   Specify the path of IP2Location BIN database file.
 You can download the latest free IP2Location BIN database from https://lite.ip2location.com.
+  If the database filename is specified but without the path, ip2tracepy will search the database file in /usr/share/ip2location/ for Linux or C:\Users\(your_Windows_username)\Documents\ for Windows.

   -t, --ttl
   Set the max number of hops.
 (Default: 30)

   -o, --output
   Set the desired IP2Location BIN database columns to output with.
-  Available columns are: country_code, country_name, region_name, city_name, isp, latitude, longitude, domain, zip_code, time_zone, net_speed, idd_code, area_code, weather_station_code, weather_station_name, mcc, mnc, mobile_brand, elevation, usage_type.
+  Available columns are: country_code, country_name, region_name, city_name, isp, latitude, longitude, domain, zip_code, time_zone, net_speed, idd_code, area_code, weather_station_code, weather_station_name, mcc, mnc, mobile_brand, elevation, usage_type, address_type, category.

   -a, --all
   Print all the column(s) available based on the BIN file used.